 308 effect sizes were originally extracted.
 53 were excluded as non-criterion effect sizes.
 99 more were excluded as non-clinically relevant.
-This left 156 effect sizes for meta-analysis, compared to the 33 included by Vahey et al. (2015), after I excluded the 23 non-criterion effects (as discussed previously).
-This suggests that Vahey may have failed to include 85.3% of the effect sizes that met their inclusion criteria, representing a potentially serious source of incorrect non-inclusion error.
-Note that these extractions are not exhaustive: some authors of original studies who were reported as having replied to Vahey et al.’s (2015) requests for additional information did not reply to my requests, perhaps due to the passage of time the ‘half-life’ of data.
+This left 156 effect sizes for meta-analysis, compared to the 33 included in Vahey et al. (2015), after I excluded the 23 non-criterion effects (as discussed previously).
+This suggests that Vahey may have failed to include 85.3% of the effect sizes that met the original inclusion criteria, representing a potentially serious source of incorrect non-inclusion error.
+Note that these extractions were not exhaustive: a small number of authors of original studies who were reported as having replied to in Vahey et al. (2015) as having responded to requests for additional information did not reply to my requests, perhaps due to the passage of time the ‘half-life’ of data.
 These effect sizes were converted to Pearson’s r for use in a new meta-analysis that I discuss later.
 The specific methods of conversion are documented in the supplementary materials.

-Cherry picking
+Selection bias

-The high rate of inappropriate inclusions and inappropriate non-inclusions raises questions about whether these choices were random or suffered from cherry picking, i.e., differential inclusion of larger effect sizes.
-While not examined systematically due to time constraints, examples of apparent cherry picking can be found.
+The high rate of inappropriate inclusions and inappropriate non-inclusions raises questions about whether these choices were random or suffered from some form of selection bias, for example, the differential inclusion of effect sizes dependent on their magnitude or statistical significance.
+While not examined systematically due to time constraints, examples of potential bias can be found.
 For example, Vahey et al. (2015) included six correlations extracted from Carpenter et al.’s (2012) Table 2 that refer to correlations between three treatment variables (voucher earnings in therapy, percent of visits attended, and percent of cocaine-negative urine tests) and three of the IRAP’s trial types (i.e., with cocaine-positive, with cocaine-negative, and no-cocaine negative).
 These correlations have an average of r = .45.
-However, they elected not to include correlations between the criterion variables and the IRAP’s fourth trial type (no cocaine-positive), despite these also being presented in the table.
-These three non-included correlations were much smaller (rs = .03, .19, and .19; mean r = .13), but appear to also meet Vahey et al.’s (2015) inclusion criteria (i.e., both the IRAP and the criterion task were clinically relevant).
+However, other correlations reported in the sample table that appeared to meet the inclusion criteria were not included (i.e., correlations between the criterion variables and the IRAP’s fourth trial type: no cocaine-positive).
+These excluded correlations were much smaller (rs = .03, .19, and .19; mean r = .13).

-Similarly, putting aside the issue of a lack of a criterion variable for a moment, Vahey et al. (2015) elected to include four effect sizes from Dawson et al. (2009) that were derived from the magnitude of the effect on each of the four IRAP trial-types in the non-sex offenders group.
-However, they did not also include the four effects associated with the sex offenders group, despite that group arguably being of greater clinical relevance.
+Similarly, putting aside the issue of a lack of a criterion variable for a moment, Vahey et al. (2015) included four effect sizes from Dawson et al. (2009) that were derived from the magnitude of the effect on each of the four IRAP trial-types in the non-sex offenders group.
+However, the analysis did not include four additional effects associated with the sex offenders group, despite that group arguably being of greater clinical relevance.
 Inspection of Dawson et al.’s (2009) Figure 2 demonstrates that the four non-included effect sizes are all much smaller than the included ones.
-Extraction of the means from the plot using WebPlotDigitizer (Marin et al., 2017) demonstrated that the means for the effects included in the meta-analysis (.62, .63, .56, .58; average = .59) were descriptively twice as large as the ones that were not (.54, .00, .31, .29; average = .28).
+Extraction of the means from the plot using WebPlotDigitizer (Marin et al., 2017) demonstrated that the means for the effects included in the meta-analysis (.62, .63, .56, .58; mean = .59) were twice as large on average as the ones that were not (.54, .00, .31, .29; mean = .28).